Chronic Care Checklist for Preceptors

 Chronic Care Mid-end Clerkship Review Form

-The goals and objectives of the Chronic Care disciplines should be incorporated throughout the entire WRITE experience.
+The goals and objectives of the chronic care disciplines should be incorporated throughout the entire WRITE experience.
 The WRITE lead preceptor will function as the WRITE Chronic Care site director.
-The Chronic Care Clerkship involves students delivering medical care to patients and families dealing with chronic illnesses, chronic pain, or needing palliative care as the end of life approaches.
+The chronic care component involves students delivering medical care to patients and families dealing with chronic illnesses, chronic pain, or needing palliative care as the end of life approaches.

 While students will learn aspects of the clinical disciplines of rehabilitation medicine, geriatric medicine, pain management, and palliative medicine, the curriculum will also focus on integrative learning experiences to help the student understand the process of medical care from the perspective of the patient and family.

 Students will be introduced to the obstacles that patients face and the resources that patients access in living with disability in their homes and communities, or dealing with dying, outside of the hospital ward or clinic visit.

 Chronic Care curriculum requirements, are available at the Chronic Care Catalyst page and include required readings, logging patient visits, completing online geriatric education session, participation in a video curriculum, completeing an ADL assessment, and required write-ups: home visit write-up and presentation, comprehensive geriatric or rehab patient write-up, and a write-up of a therapist observation/interview; as well as monthly particiation in UW TelePain session (students to email Cara Towle at email@example.com when they attend a TelePain, letting her know that they are a WRITE student).
 It is expected that students complete chronic care curriculum requirements throughout WRITE with a minimum goal of completing at least two assignments every four weeks.

 The student will be able to sensitively and effectively communicate a poor prognosis to patients and families, and provide appropriate counseling around this information using best demonstrated clinical practices.